 Cultivating Christian Citizens through the Study of History, Political Science, and International Relations

-Azusa Pacific’s Department of History and Political Science offers majors in history, international relations, political science, and social science as well as minors in classics, history, international relations, political science, and prelaw.
+Azusa Pacific’s Department of History and Political Science offers majors in history major, Bachelor of Arts in International Relations, political science major, and social science as well as minors in classics, history minor, international relations, political science minor, and prelaw.
 The department is also home to chapters of the national political science honor society, Pi Sigma Alpha; the national history honor society, Phi Alpha Theta; and the international legal community honor society, Phi Delta Phi.

 The Department of History and Political Science at Azusa Pacific University 1) offers undergraduate degree programs in political science, history, international relations, and social science, and a single-subject waiver for a teaching credential in social science; 2) provides general education in history and political science courses consistent with the outcomes of a liberal arts education; and 3) prepares students for graduate study, law school, or success in their chosen careers.

 Meet the Faculty

 The Department of History and Political Science has four full-time political scientists and four full-time historians, all with different teaching areas and research interests.
 With our faculty, you will be able to explore the great questions that human beings have dealt with since the beginnings of civilization and community: What is justice?
 What is virtue?
 How do you tell good from evil, truth from falsehood?
 How have Christians throughout the ages dealt with questions of church and state, war and peace, prosperity and poverty?